 Do you ever imagine the perfect English hotel?
 Would you be welcomed in by a doorman who absolutely insists on taking the load and pain of your baggage – even your handbag?
 How about the room?
 Immaculate contemporary furnishings cleverly mingled within the historic building where all the Georgian atmosphere and features have been retained and celebrated.
 How about a secret hotel garden with daffodils and forget-me-nots sprouting haphazardly out of the borders and edging their way into the grass.
 And the clientele?
 Sophisticated, well-heeled, smiling.
-And finally the well-trained staff, presented in smart outfits, helpful and yet not too intrusive?
+And finally, the well-trained staff, presented in smart outfits, helpful and yet not too intrusive?

 The magic of this hotel is clearly in part the wonderful rooms, but to reach our suite we were led out of the back of the main building and across the most delightful garden.
-Absolutely bursting with colour, this secret garden extends beyond the back of the hotel to include stunning clockhouses with further rooms, suites, the restaurant, bar and spa.
+Absolutely bursting with color, this secret garden extends beyond the back of the hotel to include stunning clock houses with further rooms, suites, the restaurant, bar, and spa.
 Pretty flowering trees and plants battle their way to fill every pot and border.
 Dotted between the plants and perched on the lawn are numerous wooden tables and chairs with parasols and a stylish clientele reading their papers whilst sipping a cup of tea in the sunshine.
 At the end of the garden you have the spa to your left and in front of you the restaurant and bar spill out onto the paving and grass.
 Looking down on this perfectly formed English country garden in the heart of Bath are a number of suites with large private balconies.

 Bar and Restaurant

 On your way across the expansive hallway which lead to our room, you find the stylish bar to your right.
 When the sun is out the bar’s patio doors are opened wide to enable alfresco afternoon or evening drinks.
-The decor is again hues of bluey grey and it’s stylish look makes it worthy of slipping on a nice pair of heels.
+The decor is again hues of bluey-grey and it’s stylish look makes it worthy of slipping on a nice pair of heels.
 To the other side of the hall is the fine dining restaurant which again is decorated in sophisticated greys and displayed vases full of purple irises when we were staying.
 I chose to spend the initial part of my evening in the bar.
-Frankly I could have spent the whole evening there.
-Muted music, dimmed lighting, lovely canapés and attentive staff all contributed to the inviting atmosphere.
+Frankly, I could have spent the whole evening there.
+Muted music, dimmed lighting, lovely canapés, and attentive staff all contributed to the inviting atmosphere.

 After the evening meal breakfast seemed excessive, but certainly didn’t disappoint.
 It was first class and served by lovely staff.
 The menu varied enough to pull anyone slightly inclined, away from the Traditional English.
-To top it all a decent cup of coffee was served – not something to be taken for granted even at the best five star establishments.
+To top it all a decent cup of coffee was served – not something to be taken for granted even at the best five-star establishments.

 How about Bath?
-The centre is a very short stroll down the hill with its pretty main street, river and the Roman Baths themselves, but I will be honest with you, once I was welcomed through the doors of this gem of a hotel, I had no inclination to leave.
+The center is a very short stroll down the hill with its pretty main street, river, and the Roman Baths themselves, but I will be honest with you, once I was welcomed through the doors of this gem of a hotel, I had no inclination to leave.
 I could have spent many days just enjoying the birdsong in the garden and nights at the bar and restaurant.

 I have been searching for the perfect English hotel for lazy weekends, one that I can go to and be guaranteed a wonderful stay.
 The Royal Crescent is that hotel.
-I could hardly bear to leave the Nelson suite or the staff that catered to literally every need I had, the magical secret garden and wonderful food… I honestly have to say this is one of my favourite hotels.
+I could hardly bear to leave the Nelson suite or the staff that catered to literally every need I had, the magical secret garden and wonderful food… I honestly have to say this is one of my favorite hotels.
 So if you do decide to visit, look out for me sipping a cup of tea or a beer in the garden.
 Now I have discovered the loveliness of the Royal Crescent, it will absolutely be my weekend hideaway of choice.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.